mlohry/maDGiCart-CH/README.md

     docker images

-Save that image as a tar file (say it was id 9c27e219663c):
+Save that image as a tar file (say it has the Docker tag madg-cuda):

-    docker save 9c27e219663c -o myimage.tar
+    docker save -t madg-cuda -o myimage.tar

 Build the singularity image: